Shawn-Chahal/ml-appl-biochem-eng/getting_started/getting_started.md

 This is my second commit.
 ```

-10. Now that your local project is connected to your GitHub repository, for all future commits, enter these lines
+10. Now that your local project is connected to your GitHub repository, you only need to enter these lines
     one-by-one in the PyCharm terminal.
-Replace `<message>` with your own message that describes the changes you made
-    since the last commit.

 ```
 git add .
-git commit -m "<message>"
+git commit -m "Updated README" git push
-git push
 ```